Jamesrkiv/TodoList/README.md

 	- May just be for last _x_ items, rather than all
 - [ ] Counters/stats
 	- Completed items count, subcategories based on priority, etc.
+- [ ] In-app clock
+	- Probably not a good idea, but it's an idea

 Some of these are just ideas, I won't necessarily actually add all this.